This is a rather long title but I have to confess it is influenced by a podcast I listened to.

 I use Aweber to collect and store my email subscribers but you can use Drip, Convert Kit, or a service like Mail Chimp.

 Building an audience is one of the best marketing and business education you can get.

-Having said that engagement on blogs have lowered so if it is possible add little breadcrumbs to improve engagement.
-You could do that by having a social media community, adding videos or audio to your blog.
+Having said that engagement on blogs has lowered so if it is possible add little breadcrumbs to improve engagement.
+You could do that by having a social media community and adding videos or audio to your blog.

 Conceptually if you’re unable to get 2,000 people to follow your blog, the odds of you getting people to buy your products are quite slim.

 Contrary to what the majority believes, it is, in fact, a lot easier to get subscribers than it is to get people to buy from you.